cyberziggy/LampServerLab/README.md

 <h2>Program walk-through:</h2>

 <p align="center">
-Install Apache(Before installing apache ensure that the package is on the system and up to date.:
+STEP 1 Install Apache(Before installing apache ensure that the package is on the system and up to date.:

  ![lamp1](https://i.imgur.com/uzChvys.png)